modithapahan/modithapahan/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on Library Management System project.
-- 🌱 I’m currently learning PHP | Laravel
+- 🌱 I’m currently learning PHP | Laravel.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on laravel projects.
 - 🤔 I’m looking for help with projects.
 - 💬 Ask me about Laravel.
 - 📫 How to reach me: modithapahan00@gmail.com